ooni/probe-cli/Readme.md

 ## Developer instructions

-This repository requires _exactly_ the Go version mentioned by the [GOVERSION](GOVERSION) file (i.e., go1.20.12).
-Using a different version of Go _may_ work as intended but is not recommended: we depend on packages forked from the standard library; so, it is more robust to use the same version of Go from which we forked those packages from.
+This repository _should really_ use the Go version mentioned by the [GOVERSION](GOVERSION) file (i.e., go1.20.12).
+Using a later version of Go _should_ work as intended.
+Using an older version of Go is _definitely not recommended_ and _may not even compile_.
+Here's why: we rely on packages forked from the standard library; so, it is more robust to use the same version of Go from which we forked those packages from.